 In accordance with the Family Educational Rights and Privacy Act (FERPA), “directory information” at the University of North Carolina School of the Arts is deﬁned to include: the student’s name, parents’ names, addresses, telephone listings, date, and place of birth, major ﬁeld of study, class level, participation in ofﬁcially recognized activities, performance brochures, dates of attendance, degrees, and awards received, the most recent previous educational agency or institution attended by the student, e-mail address, and full- or part-time status.
 Some of this information, including name, mailing address, ﬁeld of study, class level, telephone number, and e-mail address may be included on UNCSA’s website.

 Directory information is considered public information and will be released unless the student requests a “privacy hold.”
 All other information is considered private and will not be released outside the School without the written permission of the student unless a speciﬁc exception under FERPA applies.
-Students may request a Privacy Hold by submitting a letter or appropriate form to the Registrar by the end of the first week of the school year or initial period of enrollment.
+Students may request a Privacy Hold by submitting a letter or appropriate form to the Registrar by the end of the ﬁrst week of the school year or the initial period of enrollment.
 Such requests must be ﬁled annually.

 Questions concerning student records and FERPA should be addressed to the Ofﬁce of the Registrar.

-Our data shows that 63.4 percent of the first-time, full-time freshman who entered the University of North Carolina School of the Arts in Fall 2010 have received a baccalaureate degree from this institution as of Spring 2014, and 65% as of Spring 2016.
+Our data shows that 68.3 percent of the ﬁrst-time, full-time freshmen who entered the University of North Carolina School of the Arts in Fall 2015 have received a baccalaureate degree from this institution as of Spring 2019, and 70.3% as of Spring 2021.
 This information is provided pursuant to requirements of the Student-Right-to Know and Campus Security Act.